-In a comprehensive review of the regionalism literature, Freund and Ornelas (2010, p.156) document the "... scarcity of analyses on how multilateralism affects regionalism".
-Freund (2000) highlights how regionalism may follow from the success of multilateralism because an exogenous fall in multilateral tariffs can make an arbitrarily chosen bilateral FTA self-enforcing (when it is not so otherwise).
-However, Freund abstracts from issues surrounding the proliferation of FTAs.
+9Similarly, Ethier (1998) argues regionalism is a benign consequence emerging from the success of multhe proliferation of FTAs.
 In order to focus on this issue of FTA proliferation, we abstract from issues related to whether or not trade agreements are self-enforcing and assume pairs of countries form FTAs whenever it is jointly optimal for the pair anticipating any subsequent proliferation of FTAs.
 Further, rather than take multilateral tariffs as exogenous, we endogenize multilateral negotiations (in addition to FTA formation).
 In doing so, we find that multilateralism is never necessary for FTA formation and, indeed, the success of multilateralism is actually the reason it may prevent sequential FTA formation from expanding to global free trade.